sahirv/Focus/README.md

 # story-time

-A chrome extension that reads out articles for you.
+A chrome extension that allows you to hide the Facebook News Feed.